casserole27/FMinteractiveratingcomponent/README.md

 - LinkedIn - [LinkedIn](https://www.linkedin.com/in/clewisdev/)

 ## Acknowledgments
 Frontend Mentor @grace-snow: she told me about the HTML form and the CSS styling.
-"Keep the concerns separate"
+"Keep the concerns separate" (regarding HTML, CSS, and JS) is very valuable information that I'm taking away from this project.